savonet/book/streaming.md

 the source, where all the code lies.
 The main folders are

 - language:
-  - `lang/`: the definition of language and all the builtin operators,
+  - `lang/`: the definition of language,
+  - `builtins/`: all the builtin operators,
   - `stream/`: internal representation and manipulation of streams using frames,
 - operators:
   - `operators/`: where most operators such as sound processing are,